 - Occasionally buggy

-If you love complex systems that needs you to balance everything, from how you modify weapons to the way you build your character’s skills, Fallout 4 is the game for you.
+If you love complex systems that need you to balance everything, from how you modify weapons to the way you build your character’s skills, Fallout 4 is the game for you.

 Buy Fallout 4: GOTY Edition from Amazon UK